Monday, September 25, 2023

 Step 1: Remove the plants from the tank and prepare the water

-Fill a pot with water and place it on the stove.
+Pour water into a pot and set it on the stovetop.
 Turn the heat up to high and wait for the water to come to a boil.

 While waiting for the water, wear the gloves and carefully bring the plants out of your tank.